libdriver/ds3231/README.md

 ### Description

-The DS3231 is a low-cost, extremely accurate, IIC real-time clock (RTC).
-The device incorporates a battery input and maintains accurate timekeeping when main power to the device is interrupted.
-The integration of the microelectromechanical systems (MEMS) resonator enhances the long-term accuracy of the device and reduces the piece-part count in a manufacturing line.
-The DS3231 is available in the same footprint as the popular DS3231 RTC.
+The DS3231 is a low-cost, extremely accurate I2C real-time clock (RTC) with an integrated temperature compensated crystal oscillator (TCXO) and crystal.
+The device incorporates a battery input, and maintains accurate timekeeping when main power to the device is interrupted.
+The integration of the crystal resonator enhances the long-term accuracy of the device as well as reduces the piece-part count in a manufacturing line.
+The DS3231 is available in commercial and industrial temperature ranges, and is offered in a 16-pin, 300-mil SO package.

 LibDriver DS3231 is a full function driver of ds3231 launched by LibDriver.It provides time reading, alarm clock triggering, temperature reading, square wave output and other functions.